 Fortunately, Jack and his friends quickly realize a classmate pulled a switcheroo on him.
 The trio gets him to confess in front of Dean Travers — thanks to a flash of brilliance by Chrissy, no less! — in this really enjoyable episode.

 #8: “The Loan Shark”

-Watching a nervous, breathless, hysterical Jack try to serve Mr. Bustamente the meal he supposedly prepared with his wife is hysterical in itself.
+Watching a nervous, breathless Jack try to serve Mr. Bustamente the meal he supposedly prepared with his wife is hysterical.

 #7: “The Lifesaver”

-The memorable sight gag of Jack’s towel falling off while he and Chrissy continually try to hide a hole in their living room wall from Mr. Furley is still funny, as is Mr. Furley also being hoodwinked to think he was the new manager of Paradise Towers.
+The memorable sight gag of Jack’s towel falling off while he and Chrissy continually try to hide a hole in their living room wall from Mr. Furley remains funny…as is Mr. Furley also being hoodwinked to think he was the new manager of Paradise Towers.